DevFabrizio/Fabrizio-Project-Five/README2.md

   * We will plot the main variables against Sale Price to visualize insights.

 * **Business Requirement 2:** Regression Model
-* We will clean and feature engineer the dataset according to the necessity of the regression model
+* We will clean and feature engineer the dataset according to the necessity of the regression model and dataset
 * We will split the dataset into train and test set
 * We will train and analyze the performance of the model
+* We will generate plots to visually describe out results

 ## ML Business Case